 People say cold calling is difficult.
 Yes, it’s difficult; there is no getting around that.
 However, for many thriving businesses, it’s the road to their success.
-Unlike others, an intelligent sales team perceives cold calling as an opportunity to connect with their prospects rather than a tiresome activity.
+Unlike others, a competent sales team perceives cold calling as an opportunity to connect with their prospects rather than a tiresome activity.

-But, for many sales reps, cold calling is still a pain point, especially if they are practicing without automation.
+But, cold calling is still a pain point for many sales reps, especially if they are practicing without automation.
 Communication technology has come a long way over the years, and people know that too.
 They won’t answer a sales call if it sounds unsophisticated or conventional.
 Instead, they look forward to experiencing something innovative and novel from the caller while cold calling takes place.

 So, it’s time to reinvent the traditional cold calling process that many companies still practice today.

 Whether a sales agent is using a Power Dialer or making individual cold calls off a lead list; there are certain tools at their disposal to help them prioritize calls.
 They help to identify leads that need to be contacted first.
 It also sheds some light on information such as who has submitted a contact form, the interest level of leads on the brand online (including social media), how often they have visited the web properties, whether they have added an item to their carts, and a much more.
 Making a call with such information on hand helps the sales agent communicate with the lead effectively.

 Power dialer or predictive dialer?

 Understanding the difference between these two types of cold calling automation software will help you choose the tool best suited for your business.

 If the sales team wants to make calls to several phone lines at the same time and by live agents, they can embrace a predictive dialer.
 It enables the agents to get notified when a call is picked up on one of the lines and never goes disrupted by disconnected calls, answering machines, and dial tones.

 Unlike predictive dialers, power dialers make calls one after the other on a single line.
 This provides an opportunity to create speed while also having full control.